navpil/put-db-under-test/Readme.md

 Builds `QCarEntity` using maven tasks.
 Can build them from `JPA`, `JDO` or `SQL` by connecting to the Database.

+### jOOQ

+Similar to QueryDSL, but generates classes from database (not from JPA entities as for QueryDSL).

+    JooqDao

 ### SpringData

 Provides basic CRUD queries out of the box and creates queries based on interface method names.